secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/index.html.md

 | Follow Up Requested             | Filled out survey and requested to be contacted by sales                              | Yes      |

 #### Vendor Arranged Meetings
 Used for campaigns where a third party vendor is organizing one-to-one meetings with prospect or customer accounts.
 This does not organize meetings set internally by GitLab team members.
 An example would be a "speed dating" style meeting setup where a vendor organized meetings with prospects of interest to GitLab.

-This is tracked as an *offline* Bizible Channel and touchpoint.
+**Bizible:** This is tracked as an *offline* Bizible channel.

 | Member Status                   | Definition                                                                            | Success  |
 |:--------------------------------|:--------------------------------------------------------------------------------------|:---------|